9K720 Iskander

+The 9K720 Iskander («Искандер»; NATO reporting name SS-26 Stone) is a family of Russian mobile short-range ballistic missile systems.
+The basic M model has a range of 500 km.
+It was intended to replace the OTR-21 Tochka in the Russian military by 2020.

 The Iskander has several different conventional warheads, including a cluster munitions warhead, a fuel–air explosive enhanced-blast warhead, a high-explosive fragmentation warhead, an earth penetrator for bunker busting and an electromagnetic pulse device for anti-radar missions.
 The missile can also carry nuclear warheads.
 In September 2017, the KB Mashinostroyeniya (KBM) general designer Valery M. Kashin said that there were at least seven types of missiles (and "perhaps more") for Iskander, including one cruise missile.

 History

 The road-mobile Iskander was the second attempt by Russia to replace the Scud missile.
 The first attempt, the OTR-23 Oka, was eliminated under the INF Treaty.
 The design work on Iskander was begun in December 1988, initially directed by the KBM rocket weaponry designer Sergey Nepobedimy, and was not significantly affected by the dissolution of the USSR in 1991.

 The first successful launch occurred in 1996.